On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature: Experiments

 \section{Experiments}

 In this section, we conduct simulation studies to compare our two-batch algorithm with its component parts, maximum variance sampling (MVS) and Monte Carlo sampling (MC).
-We refer to our algorithm, Algorithm \ref{alg:two-phase-bq}, as MVS-MC.
-Our goal is not to establish state-of-the-art performance, but instead to support our theory and also highlight its potential practical limitations.
+These experiments serve to verify that Algorithm \ref{alg:two-phase-bq} can be effective in practice, but we will also discuss some potential gaps between the theory and practice.
+In particular, our goal is \emph{not} to establish state-of-the-art practical performance.

+We refer to Algorithm \ref{alg:max-var} as MVS-MAT or MVS-SE when the kernel is Mat\'ern or SE, and similarly for Algorithm \ref{alg:two-phase-bq} with MVS-MC-MAT or MVS-MC-SE.
 To attain a better understanding of how MVS-MC performs with respect to time, we modify it to {\em alternate} between MVS samples and MC samples, instead of doing all of one followed by all of the other.
 Mathematically, this does not change the behavior at the {\em final} time step.